Planes, Trains, and Automobiles: Hacks For Traveling With Kids - Safari Ltd®

 Children can also gain auditory input by making their own music.
 You can provide instruments for your children to rock out it with during a long drive.
 If you have older kids, you can provide craft supplies for them to create DIY instruments of their own.

 • Olfactory sensory experiences involve the sense of smell.
 An easy activity for this is to have your child close their eyes and smell different types of candy, food, spices, or essential oil dabbed on cotton balls and guess what they are smelling.
 You can also do a matching activity.
-Have them match a smell (in a jar or on a cotton ball) to a corresponding object (candy cane with peppermint, cinnamon stick with cinnamon, pine scent with a pine tree figurine from the Trees TOOB®, orange scent with the orange figurine from the Fruits and Vegetables TOOB®.

-• Sensory bags are fabulous for tactile input.
+• Sensory bags or mats are fabulous for tactile input.
 They are clear baggies (like Ziplock) that are partially filled with clear hair gel and small items (pom poms, beads, Good Luck Minis®, etc.) that can be moved around and manipulated (without poking a hole in the bag).

 Supplies: